alitghomi/Gh-Topography-Surface-Generator/README.md

 ## How to use
 ### How to open
 You can drag and drop the .ghpy file inside the component folder into the Grasshopper environment.
-You'll can then find the component in the AliT Toolkit > Site in the Grasshopper tabs.
+Then you can find the component in the AliT Toolkit > Site in the Grasshopper tabs.
 Or you can use the source .gh file in the /source code folder.

 ### Inputs
 #### topo_curves